MicrosoftDocs/dynamics365smb-docs/business-central/LocalFunctionality/India/TaxEngine-006-Design-Consideration.md

  - Tax Rate Configuration Value

-  This table contains the information of tax rate setup, tax engine uses common tax rate setup for types of taxes.
+  This table contains information of tax rate setup.
+Tax engine uses common tax rate setup for different types of taxes.

 ## Use case execution

-- Only Child Use Cases are Executed for Output
+- Only Child Use Cases are Executed for output

   There can be a parent child relation between use cases.
 Parent use cases are used for defining attribute mapping which is common for one or more use cases.

-  In case an event is linked with more than one use case belonging to same tax type then its condition should be unique as tax engine will only execute one child level use case within one tax type.
+  A child use case is mapped in the use case tree.
+Before execution of the use case, conditions of use case tree should be passed.

 - Sequencing of Use Case Execution

-  The sequence of use case execution depends on the sequencing defined in the related tax use case event.
+  The sequence of use case execution depends on the sequencing defined in the use case tree.

 - Execution of multiple Use Cases for a tax type